JarrodCameron/pwn-docker/README.md

 - [x] Install proxychains and pahole
 - [x] Install the Azure Cli
 - [x] Use ssh `-o` option so that the reverse ssh-shell doesn't need prompt
+- [x] Low priv user should be in chroot jail (or some other sandbox)
 - [ ] Add more info to README
 - [ ] Uploading a file can be done by specifying the name
 - [ ] GET request to upload enpoint should return web page